 Like Dr. Phil always used to say – You have an identity from being cluttered, but then you get organized and you have a new identity.
 So you have to really focus on that.
 Once you become organized, you ARE living a different kind of life.

 We don’t realize how much of our life is habitual.

-This is why both mine and Gretchen’s podcasts ask so many questions.
-It's to help people think about making choices and changing habits.
+This is why both my and Gretchen’s podcasts ask so many questions.
+It’s to help people think about making choices and changing habits.

 I LOVED talking to Gretchen.
 She concluded on the show that if we have habits that work for us, we’re much more likely to be healthier, happier, and more creative.